bitcoin-api/bitcoin-api-full-stack/README.md

 PRs and collaborative efforts welcome.👏

-Sponsor this page and get sought after marketing towards developers or simply get recognition in the Contributors document - [Bitcoin-Api GitHub Sponsor Page](https://github.com/sponsors/bitcoin-api).
+Sponsor this page and get sought after marketing towards developers or you can simply get recognition in the Contributors document - [Bitcoin-Api GitHub Sponsor Page](https://github.com/sponsors/bitcoin-api).

 ## Sponsored Content Info